AshMagill/mernrod/README.md

 * [MONGO & PG - vim-dadbod](https://github.com/tpope/vim-dadbod)

 <br>
-<b>Note:</b> To keep the project lightweight, I have not included GUI programs for rest and server clients, however I usually only use vim-rest-console and vim-dadbod for small or repeatedly used queries, for gui queries, I use the following clients:
+<b>Note:</b> To keep the project lightweight, I have not included GUI programs for rest and server clients, however I usually only use vim for small or repeatedly used queries.
+For larger projects and complex queries, I use the following gui clients:
 <br>

 ### GUI Clients